brsh/SecureTokens/readme.md

   installed to the correct certificate store (so CurrentUser\My if it will be used by a user or LocalMachine\My if the script will be run "by the computer")

+### Security Note
+Sigh.

+Clearing the current session command history is simple enough, and I've been doing that since way early in development.

+BUT, PSReadline saves its history in a text file (run `(Get-PSReadLineOption).HistorySavePath` to check it), and it doesn't provide an interface to delete 1 item.
+So, the `Add-SecureToken` command, complete with the text of the Token, exists in that file.
+Big :(

+I'm trying to fix that...
+I thought a simple "re-write" of the file removing the offending line would suffice (and you'll see that code in this commit), but that just breaks ALL history in the current session - not a good solution.

+Since this is how it has ALWAYS functioned, I'm tabling the solution for now while I research an option, but wanted to get a notice out about this.

+If anyone has a suggestion....

 ### Note
 Huge shout out to Boe Prox for the CMS message encryption!